TheExpertNoob/ProXPN-with-OpenVPN-for-Raspberry-Pi/README.md

 - - -

 ## For the remote config line of ProXPN.conf
+You can also get updated configs from <a href="http://proxpn.com/updater/locations.html">here.</a>
 All exit nodes use port `443`

 ex. for Miami using udp: